-Keywords: Wearable sensors, multimodal dataset, multimodal recording, activities of daily living, kitchen activities, robot assistants, learning pipelines, motion tracking, body tracking, eye tracking, gaze, tactile sensing, muscle activity, EMG, cameras, microphones
+Keywords: Wearable sensors, multimodal dataset, multimodal recording, activities of daily living, kitchen activities, robot assistants, machine learning, neural networks, learning pipelines, human subjects, experimental design, open-source, recording software, motion tracking, body tracking, joint angles, eye tracking, gaze, attention, tactile sensing, muscle activity, EMG, video, depth, RGBD, cameras, audio, microphones

 TL;DR: A multimodal dataset and recording framework use wearable sensors and synchronized ground-truth data to record humans performing kitchen tasks, with the goal of enabling insights into manipulation, task planning, and more capable robot assistants.